stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 If you would like to work with _asyncio_, use Python 3.7 or above.
 Version 3.7 of Python introduced [context variables](https://docs.python.org/3/library/contextvars.html), which enable you to have data that is local to a specific _task_, as well as the _asyncio.run()_ function.

 > [PEP 0567](https://www.python.org/dev/peps/pep-0567/) describes context variables.

+## File Formats

+### Use TOML Files for Configuration

+Use environment variables for options that must be passed to an application each time that it starts.
+Use [TOML](https://toml.io/) for configuration files that must be written or edited by human beings.
+Python 3.11 and above include [tomllib](https://docs.python.org/3/library/tomllib.html) to read the TOML format.
+If your Python software must generate TOML, you need to add [Tomli-W](https://pypi.org/project/tomli-w/) to your project.

+> [PEP 680 - tomllib: Support for Parsing TOML in the Standard Library](https://peps.python.org/pep-0680/) explains why TOML is now included with Python.

+TOML replaces the INI file format.
+Avoid using INI files, even though the [module for INI support](https://docs.python.org/3/library/configparser.html) has not yet been removed from the Python standard library.

+### Data Formats: JSON, Parquet and SQLite

+In most cases, you should use the JSON format for data that is transferred between systems, especially if they must communicate with HTTP.
+JSON documents can store any kind of data or object.
+You can validate JSON documents with [JSON Schemas](https://json-schema.org/).

+> Vendors publish the schemas for their products to the [public Schema Store](https://www.schemastore.org/).
+You can [create schemas](https://json-schema.org/learn/getting-started-step-by-step) for the documents in your own projects.

+If you need to store and query large amounts of data, use [Apache Parquet](https://parquet.apache.org/).
+This format is portable, widely-supported and supports features like indexing, compression and encryption.

+All of the versions of Python 3 includes [a module](https://docs.python.org/3/library/json.html) for both reading and creating JSON documents.
+Consider using [DuckDB](https://duckdb.org/docs/stable/clients/python/overview.html) or [Pandas](https://pandas.pydata.org) for working with Parquet files and sets of JSON documents.

+Use SQLite to store sets of data that must be available for a long time, such as [the data stores for applications](https://sqlite.org/appfileformat.html).
+SQLite is widely-supported, [designed to be resilient](https://sqlite.org/hirely.html) and the file format is [guaranteed to be stable and portable for decades](https://sqlite.org/lts.html).
+SQLite databases can [store and query data in JSON format](https://sqlite.org/json1.html).

+All of the versions of Python 3 includes [a module](https://docs.python.org/3/library/sqlite3.html) for SQLite.
+Pandas can use this module to work with SQLite databases.
+DuckDB can also read and write SQLite databases if you install an [extension](https://duckdb.org/docs/stable/core_extensions/sqlite).

+### Avoid Using the CSV Format

+Avoid using CSV files for new projects.
+CSV formats are frequently used to create sets of data that are intended to be portable, so that the data can be copied between different systems.
+In practice, systems can implement CSV formats in different ways, which means that there is a risk that data will not be read correctly when you use a CSV file that has been created by another system.
+CSV files that are edited by humans are also very likely to contain errors.

+Use JSON, Apache Parquet or SQLite instead, as explained in the previous section.
+All of these formats are portable between systems.
+Your Python code can use [Pandas](https://pandas.pydata.org) or DuckDB to analyze data that is stored in these formats.
+If you need to work with spreadsheet applications, both Pandas and DuckDB can also import and export data to Excel file formats.

+Python includes [a module for CSV files](https://docs.python.org/3/library/csv.html), but consider using DuckDB instead.
+DuckDB provides [CSV support](https://duckdb.org/docs/stable/data/csv/overview.html) that is [tested for its ability to handle incorrectly formatted files](https://duckdb.org/2025/04/16/duckdb-csv-pollock-benchmark.html).

+### Avoid Using the YAML Format

+The YAML format is commonly used for configuration files.
+Avoid using this format for new projects.
+Use TOML for configuration files instead.
+If your project requires a large or complex set of configuration, treat the configuration as a set of structured data that must be managed.

+YAML documents are very vulnerable to problems.
+The format itself has a large number of features and many parts of the syntax are optional.
+We should use version 1.2 of the YAML format, which removes some of the problems of older versions, but many products accept YAML that does not strictly comply with version 1.2.
+Systems also sometimes extend the format with custom features.
+The complexity of the format means that humans are also more likely to add errors to YAML configuration files that they edit.

+Some types of YAML documents have published schemas that use the [JSON Schema](https://json-schema.org/) standard, but others either have no defined schema or extend the format in ways that are not compatible with the standards.

+If you need to work with YAML, use [ruamel.yaml](https://pypi.org/project/ruamel.yaml/).
+Avoid using [PyYAML](https://pypi.org/project/PyYAML/), because it only supports version 1.1 of the YAML format.

 ## Libraries